-As part of this assurance the Board undertakes self-assessments of the Board's performance against the Best Value principles on an annual basis with this being reviewed by the Audit Committee.
+As part of this assurance the Board undertakes self-assessments of the Board's performance against the Best Value principles on an annual basis.

 Risk Assessment

 NHS Scotland bodies are subject to the requirements of the SPFM and must operate a risk management strategy in accordance with relevant guidance issued by Scottish Ministers.
 The general principles for a successful risk management strategy are set out in the SPFM.